Rocco B. Commisso: Columbia University Lions

 Commisso played soccer for the Columbia University Lions in the 1967–1970 period.
 He is a three time All-Ivy League Honouree.
-In 1967, Commisso was a member of a freshman squad that finished with an undefeated record of 8-0.
-Commisso served as co-captain of the 1970 team that went 9-4-0 and made Columbia’s first ever appearance in the NCAA men's soccer tournament.
+In 1967, Commisso was a member of a freshman squad that finished with an undefeated record of 8–0.
+Commisso served as co-captain of the 1970 team that went 9-4-0 and made Columbia's first ever appearance in the NCAA men's soccer tournament.
 Throughout his college soccer career, Commisso was cited numerous times for his skill and leadership culminating in an invitation to try out for the US team for the 1972 Summer Olympics.

 Since his time as a student, Commisso has been a contributor to Columbia men's soccer program.
 From 1978 to 1986, he was Chairman of Friends of Columbia Soccer.
 Presently, Columbia awards an Annual Men's Soccer Prize in his name.
-On 12 October 2013, Columbia University named its soccer venue at the school’s Baker Athletics Complex as the Rocco B. Commisso Soccer Stadium.
+On October 12, 2013, Columbia University named its soccer venue at the school's Baker Athletics Complex as the Rocco B. Commisso Soccer Stadium.
 In 2015, he was named a NYC Soccer Gala Honouree.
 Commisso was inducted into the 2016 Columbia University Athletics Hall of Fame Special Category.

 New York Cosmos

 In January 2017, Commisso purchased a majority ownership stake in the New York Cosmos soccer club and became the club's new chairman.
 As the owner, he has moved the team's games to MCU Park in Coney Island.
 At the time, both the team and its league (the North American Soccer League) were struggling financially, and the move was seen as a sign of support for both.
 At the time, several of the other bids for the team were to shut down the franchise in order to prevent it from remaining a competitive threat in the league.

+In January 2025 during the NASL's antitrust lawsuit against the United States Soccer Federation (USSF) and Major League Soccer (MLS), it was revealed that Commisso had used sockpuppets to attack leaders of both MLS and the USSF where his activity showed that he compared MLS commissioner Don Garber and then USSF president Sunil Gulati to criminals like convicted rapist Harvey Weinstein and Ponzi schemer Bernie Madoff, made threats to commentator Alexi Lalas after he criticised the NASL, and compared the North American closed league model MLS has instead of promotion and relegation to prostitution.